 One important consideration is their rates.
-In most parts of the state, their prices are higher than other carriers.
-For example, the monthly cost for comprehensive coverage (husband/wife ages 45 with two children) is $624, compared to United HealthCare’s rate of $389.
+In most parts of the Keystone State, their prices are higher than other carriers.
+For example, the monthly cost for comprehensive coverage (husband/wife ages 45 with two children) is $624, compared to UnitedHealthcare’s rate of $389.
 Aetna’s premium is $479 and Anthem’s is $503.
 Assurant’s “MaxPlan” was compared to the most similar policy from the other carriers.
 Current costs will actually be higher for all carriers since these figures were from a few years ago.

 Assurant’s HSA insurance rates are also quite high.
 The monthly cost for a $5700 family deductible is $408.
-Anthem’s rate for a $6000 deductible is only $306 and United HealthCare’s rate for a $5000 family deductible is only $326.
+Anthem’s rate for a $6000 deductible is only $306, and UnitedHealthcare’s rate for a $5000 family deductible is only $326.
 Plan coverages are very similar.
-However, there are a few pockets of the state where their premiums are competitive.
-Usually, this would be situations when a $10,000 or $20,000 deductible is preferred.
+However, there are a few areas of the state where premiums are competitive.
+Usually, it is situations when a $10,000 or $20,000 deductible is preferred.
 The health of all family applicants is typically excellent.

 For example, an ER visit might pay between $100 and $400 per visit and inpatient or outpatient surgeries will have a fixed dollar amount that is paid.
 When you combine these payments with the negotiated provider discount, many of your medical bills will be paid.
 Although the coverage is still less than a standard comprehensive policy, underwriting is much more lenient so there will be specific instances that this option should be considered.Tags: Assurant health insurance in Ohio, Assurant Ohio health insurance, Assurant Ohio health insurance rates, Ohio child only health care Posted by